andrewalumkal/SQLBlobShipping/README.md

 ### Example using central backup history server
 This solution works well with a central backup history server that consolidates backup history from all your sql server machines.
 If using this [solution](https://github.com/andrewalumkal/SQLBackupHistoryETL), some additional parameters need to be passed in.
 An example of config files for this is available in this repo.
+This example also uses the central backup history server as the log server.
+This gives an all-in-one solution - for example, use a standalone Azure SQL DB as the central backup history + log server and SQLBlobShip to on any target.

 ```powershell
 $LogServerConfigPath = 'C:\SQLBlobShipping\src\SQLBlobShipping\Config\LogServer.config.json'
 $RestoreConfigPath = 'C:\SQLBlobShipping\src\SQLBlobShipping\Config\SampleRestoreCentralServer.config.json'